kexa-io/Kexa/documentation/SHORT DOC.md

   DATE_INTERVAL
 )
 value: 0 0 0 0 0 0 0
 # time value to compare.
+We use NCronTab Normalization format
 date: "YYYY-MM-DDThh:mm:ss.SSSZ"
 # the format of the date you want to parse (the one used in the resource object field).
 ```